ahmetugsuz/Finland_Bus_Routes/README.md

 Running docker-compose down will not only stop the application but also remove the associated Docker images.
 If you wish to restart the application, you'll need to rebuild it with the following instructions in part 4.

+Additionally, you can also use the Ctrl+C keyboard shortcut to stop the running Docker containers, and if you wish to remove the associated Docker images, you can type `docker-compose down`.

 These steps allow you to easily start and stop the entire application, including all the required services, using Docker Compose.